 The ADA’s Council on Dental Education and Licensure (CDEL) requested that the ADA Department of Testing Services (DTS) create a business plan to develop an OSCE.
 CDEL believed that developing an OSCE for dental licensure would help achieve goals stated within several long-standing ADA policies on licensure, including the elimination of patients from the clinical examination process, and dental license portability.
 Subsequent to business plan development, both CDEL and the Joint Licensure Task Force (co-sponsored by the ADA and the American Dental Education Association) reviewed and strongly endorsed the business plan.
 In February 2017, the ADA Board of Trustees’ Finance Committee recommended approval of the requested funds so exam development could begin in 2017.
 After a thorough review and discussion, the Board of Trustees voted to fund the startup costs for exam development.

 When will the DLOSCE be available?

 It is anticipated that a pilot exam will be available in 2019, with deployment occurring in 2020.

 Who will oversee the DLOSCE during development and deployment?

 The Board of Trustees authorized formation of a DLOSCE Steering Committee charged with the task of developing and validating the DLOSCE.
 One of the tasks assigned to this Committee involves helping to identify an appropriate governance structure to ultimately oversee OSCE implementation.

-Dr. Gary L. Roberts, ADA President, has appointed the following individuals to the DLOSCE Steering Committee, based on criteria established by the Board of Trustees:
+The ADA has appointed the following individuals to the DLOSCE Steering Committee, based on criteria established by the Board of Trustees: